AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 EXPORTER_EXTENDED_LOG=1 bin/magento saas:resync --feed=products --no-reindex
 ```

-Payload is available in `var/log/saas-export.log`.
+The payload is available in `var/log/saas-export.log`.

 #### Preserve payload in feed index table

-Stating from `magento/module-data-exporter:103.0.0` some feeds  (e.g. for product feed, price feed) keep only the minimum required data in the index table.
+Stating from `magento/module-data-exporter:103.0.0` some feeds: product feed, price feeds, keep only the minimum required data in the index table.

 Preserving payload data in the index table is not recommended on production, but it may be useful on a developer instance.
 This is done by passing the `PERSIST_EXPORTED_FEED=1` environment variable: